GreenSkyGames/Breaking-Red/Breaking Red Game/Assets/Scripts/UnitTestScripts/TL2 - Todd/ReadMe.txt

 This button can be found on Level 1 of the project, as well as the relevant gameObjects such as the two collidable walls.

-There is no stress test.
-Apologies for not being able to complete the assignment.

 USAGE: